ClickHouse/clickpy/README.md

 Dictionaries provide us with an in-memory key-value pair representation of our data, optimized for low latent lookup queries.
 We can utilize this structure to improve the performance of queries in general, with JOINs particularly benefiting where one side of the JOIN represents a look-up table that fits into memory.

 In ClickPy's case we utilize a dictionary `pypi.last_updated_dict` to maintain the last time a package was updated.
 This is used in several queries to ensure they meet our latency requirements.

+For further details on dictionaries see the blog post [Using Dictionaries to Accelerate Queries](https://clickhouse.com/blog/faster-queries-dictionaries-clickhouse).

 ### Powering the UI